You are here: Home Air Quality SIP DFW SIP Dallas-Fort Worth: Current Attainment Status

 A nine-county DFW area was originally designated a moderate nonattainment area under the 1997 eight-hour ozone NAAQS and was subsequently reclassified as a serious nonattainment area in 2011.
 Counties included are Dallas, Denton, Collin, Ellis, Johnson, Kaufman, Parker, Rockwall, and Tarrant.

 In the November 22, 2010, Federal Register, the EPA published a determination that an area in Collin County, Texas surrounding Exide Technologies battery recycling plant was not meeting the 2008 lead standard.
-Texas is required to submit a lead attainment demonstration SIP revision by June 30, 2012, and Collin County must attain the lead standard before the December 31, 2015, attainment date.
+On August 8, 2012, the commission adopted the Collin County Attainment Demonstration SIP Revision for the 2008 Lead NAAQS and the Agreed Order between Exide and the TCEQ.
+The Collin County lead nonattainment area was required to attain the 2008 lead standard by December 31, 2015.

 All Texas counties are currently in attainment of the EPA’s 1978 lead standard.
 Collin County was designated attainment in 1999.
-A second 10-year maintenance plan for Collin County was adopted by the TCEQ on August 26, 2009, and has been submitted to the EPA for review.
+A second 10-year maintenance plan for Collin County was adopted by the TCEQ on August 26, 2009, and was approved by the EPA on June 29, 2017 ( 82 FR 29426 ).

 National Ambient Air Quality Standards

-The EPA has set National Ambient Air Quality Standards Exit the TCEQ(NAAQS) for six principal criteria pollutants: ground-level ozone, lead, carbon monoxide, nitrogen dioxide, sulfur dioxide, and particulate matter.
+The EPA has set National Ambient Air Quality Standards (NAAQS) for six principal criteria pollutants: ground-level ozone, lead, carbon monoxide, nitrogen dioxide, sulfur dioxide, and particulate matter.

 No later than one year after promulgation of a new or revised NAAQS for any pollutant, the governor must submit designation recommendations to the EPA for all areas of the state.
 The EPA must then promulgate the designations within two years of promulgation of the revised NAAQS.
 Areas that do not meet (or contribute to ambient air quality in a nearby area that does not meet) the NAAQS are designated nonattainment.
 Areas that meet the NAAQS are designated attainment; and areas that cannot be classified based on the available information, unclassifiable.